Dushyantkhobragade/Terraform_Foreman_VM_Creation/README.md

 3. Validate the main.tf contents for any errors.

+        $ export TF_LOG="TRACE"
+        $ xport TF_LOG_PATH="terraform-vm-build.log
         $ terraform validate

-4. If all looks good proceed with terraform planning and apply.
+5. If all looks good proceed with terraform planning and apply.

         $ terraform plan          ---->>> Its to show what all metadata stuff being applied on that vms.